chekanov/FCCPana/README.md

 (1) Define a histogram name in inc/Histo.h
 (2) Initialize histogram in src/Histo.cxx
 (3) Fill histogram in event loop in src/Loop.cxx
+(4) Apply selection cuts for your events in src/CutEvent.cxx

 Note that src/Loop.cxx is the most important for analysis.
 Here you can define the program logic and fill histograms.
 If you need to define some global variables, use inc/Global.h and src/Global.cxx